top of page

-🎧 Alt - Stella Dove, trauma-informed inner child healer, speaking gently to camera, in her therapy space, surrounded by bookshelves, as she explains how trauma keeps the amygdala overactive and how healing restores nervous-system safety
+🎧 Alt - Stella Dove, trauma-informed inner child healer, speaking gently to camera, in her therapy space, surrounded by bookshelves, as she explains how childhood trauma reshapes development

 What is Inner Child Therapy?